rackerlabs/support-how-to/content/how-to/rackspace-cdn/rackspace-cdn-terminology/index.md

 The local servers distributed around the world.
 They serve your content directly to your audience, which reduces its transmission time.
-They can also be called "points of presence" (or PoPs), or edge servers.
+They can also be called "points of presence" (or PoPs) or edge servers.
 The edge nodes cache your content for a time frame that you set; see Time to live (TTL) for more about the time frame.